goauthentik/authentik/website/docs/outposts/integrations/docker.md

 Modify/create a new Docker integration, and set your _Docker URL_ to `ssh://hostname`, and select the keypair you created above as _TLS Authentication Certificate/SSH Keypair_.

 The _Docker URL_ field include a user, if none is specified authentik connects with the user `authentik`.

+#### Advanced SSH config

+With the above configuration, authentik will create and manage an `~/.ssh/config` file.
+If you need advanced configuration, for example SSH Certificates, you can mount a custom SSH Config file.

+Mount the config file into `/authentik/.ssh/config`, and mount any other relevant files into a directory under `/opt`.
+Afterwards, create an integration using `ssh://hostname`, and don't select a keypair.